 “Young men from Irish families moved quickly into the building trades, the police force, and the fire department,” McCain said.

 Being a part of the city’s powerful government institutions allowed the Irish to gain prominence in Chicago, especially in politics.

 “Probably anyone who knows anything about Chicago knows about the role of the Irish in city politics, particularly in Democratic machine politics.
 But they were active and effective even before the machine was fully built,” McCain said.
-“More than a dozen of Chicago’s mayors have had Irish ancestry.
+“About a dozen of Chicago’s mayors have had Irish ancestry.
 Richard J. Daley and his son, Richard M. Daley, are the most famous and also served longest in office, but there were many others, including Jane Byrne, the city’s first female mayor.”

 In the second half of the 1800s, the Irish began holding St. Patrick’s Day parades.
 Today, the downtown St. Patrick’s Day parade is one of the largest annual events in the city.

 So, when did St. Patrick’s Day parades originate in Chicago and why?